Skip to main contentSkip to footer

 Biography

-Emily is based at the Centre for Dementia Studies at Brighton and Sussex Medical School.
+Emily is based at the Centre for Dementia Studies in the department of Clinical Neuroscience at Brighton and Sussex Medical School.
 She has a background in Psychology, completing her BSc and MSc at the University of Sussex.

 Prior to starting her PhD, Emily worked as a Clinical Research Coordinator and a Research Assistant at Sussex Partnership NHS Foundation Trust.
 As a Research Assistant, Emily worked on the DETERMIND study: a multi-million-pound, national longitudinal study investigating inequalities in care and experiences following a diagnosis of dementia.